 C-1203: Extended Supports and Medicaid Waivers

 If the customer needs Extended Services and Supports provided by a Medicaid waiver provider, the Extended Services and Supports must be in place before the VR counselor starts the Supported Employment process.

+For more information on Extended Services and Supports for youth with disabilities, see C-1300: Transition Services for Students and Youth with Disabilities.

 …